 The Bachelor of Design (discipline endorsed) Level 7, or an equivalent qualification at bachelor level in a related discipline, or equivalent documented professional experience.

-A physical or digital portfolio which demonstrates a range of creative work relevant to their field
+A physical or digital portfolio which demonstrates a depth of engagement with creative work relevant to their field.

 International entrants must demonstrate that they have equivalent experience/qualifications as domestic entrants, and, for those whose first language is not English, must provide evidence of English language competence of IELTS academic band score of 6.5 (overall) with no individual band less than 6.0, or equivalent.

 Master of Design